-Below is a list of commonly asked questions alongside simple tips and tile advice targeting your indoor and outdoor tiles.
+Below is a list of commonly asked tiling questions and simple tips for both indoor and outdoor tiles.
 We provide insight to a variety of different types in tiles including, ceramic tiles, porcelain tiles, mosaic tiles and much more.

 If you are unable to find the answer you are looking for simply call us on 1300 265 678.

 Key benefits of ceramic tiles include:

 - They are used in both wall and floor applications.

 - They are great for walls in any area of the home as they are cost effective whilst still giving a superior look.

 - They are softer and easier to cut than porcelain which makes the installation cost more affordable.